mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-29-SIEM-Identity-Monitoring-with-Splunk/README.md

 Virtual Account
 ```

-The virtual account provided access to local and forwarded data without introducing a new domain service account.
+This avoided creating a separate domain service account for the local installation.

-This supported least privilege for the current local installation.
+The selection alone does not establish complete least privilege.
+Effective service permissions and access requirements would require a separate review.

 ![Splunk Service Account Selection](screenshots/lab-29-08-splunk-service-account-selection.png)

 ---

-### Step 9 - Configured the Splunk Administrator Account
+### Step 9: Configure the Splunk Administrator Account

 A local Splunk administrator account was created during installation.